piyushgoenka2005/gemini-clone/README.md

 - **Responsive Design**: Optimized for desktops, tablets, and mobile devices to ensure a consistent user experience.
 - **Modern UI**: Crafted using advanced CSS frameworks and design principles to closely mimic the Gemini website's aesthetics.
 - **Interactive Elements**: Includes interactive components such as detailed product pages, smooth scrolling effects, and dynamic charts.
-- **Dynamic Content**: Powered by React JS to dynamically load content and enhance user interaction.
+- **Dynamic Content**: Powered by React and Vite to dynamically load content and enhance user interaction.
 - **Cross-browser Compatibility**: Tested on major browsers to ensure compatibility and performance.

 ## Technologies Used

-- **React JS**: For building a dynamic and responsive user interface.
+- **React**: For building a dynamic and responsive user interface.
+- **Vite**: For fast and efficient development and build process.
 - **HTML5**: For the structure and layout of the application.
 - **CSS3**: For styling and ensuring responsiveness across devices.